mkordas/twitty/README.md

 ## Details

+- provide some documentation for the API, so that we know how to use it!
 - don't care about registering users: a user is created as soon as they post their first message
 - don't care about user authentication